pschaus/LINFO1121/source/part6/ex1.rst

 Exercise 6.1.5
 """"""""""""""

-The EPL course syllabus lists the prerequisites for each course.
+The EPL course syllabus lists prerequisites for each course.
-You want to make sure that all courses can be taken, i.e. that there is no cycle of dependency between courses.
+You want to verify that all courses can be taken, i.e., that there is no circular dependency between courses.

-What method do you propose to perform this test?
+What algorithm do you propose to perform this check?
-What would be the time complexity of your method?
+What is the time complexity of your method?

 .. answer::